redactlabs/ccdc/README.md

 This is a detailed breakdown of the competition.

 ## Each College/University competes on their own Blue Team.
-- Blue Teams are purely defensive and the core objects is maintaining Service Level Agreements (SLAs) for the uptime of various services
+- Blue Teams are purely defensive and the core object is maintaining Service Level Agreements (SLAs) for the uptime of various services.
 - The secondary objective requires completing randomized tasks known as Injects, which range from making system/service changes to large projects such as Centralized Logging, Network/System Monitoring, User migrations